 GMARS: Goat Mountain Astronomical Research Station

 Since 2002, the RAS has called GMARS home.
-It is the dark sky site for our club, which means it hosts our monthly star parties.
+GMARS stands for Goat Mountain Astronomical Research Station, Goat Mountain being the prominent hill to the northeast of the property.
+That may sound a bit intense and serious, but it's the dark-sky site where we have our ridiculously FUN monthly star parties!
 Over the years it has been developed into a full-fledged star party mecca, for both members and non-members alike.
+Below are some details about the property and the general area.

 Main telescope field with concrete pads.